bhemen/penn_website/blockchain_resources.md

   * The Solana podcast focuses on projects that interact with the [Solana blockchain](https://solana.com/), but also covers topics that are relevant to all aspects of the blockchain ecosystem.
 * [Uncommon Core](https://uncommoncore.co/)
   * [Hasu](https://twitter.com/hasufl), the host of this podcast is a trader / investor, so many of the episodes focus on the investing rather than diving into the technical details of different projects and platforms.
 There are several good episodes, however, like Hasu's [interview with an MEV Searcher](https://anchor.fm/uncommoncore/episodes/Interview-with-a-Searcher---with-MEV-Senpai-and-Hasu-e14n9nq), and Hasu's [interview with Eli-Ben Sasson](https://anchor.fm/uncommoncore/episodes/Hasu-gets-STARK-pilled---with-Eli-Ben-Sasson-StarkWare-e1bq6nt)
-* Lane Rettig's interviews on [What Bitcoin Did](https://www.whatbitcoindid.com) provide the clearest explanation of what makes Bitcoin special (in contrast to the many newer, faster layer 1s)
+* Lane Rettig's interviews on [What Bitcoin Did](https://www.whatbitcoindid.com) provide a very clear explanation of what makes Bitcoin special (in contrast to the many newer, faster layer 1s)
 	* [The Failure of Ethereum Governance](https://www.whatbitcoindid.com/podcast/the-failure-of-ethereum-governance)
 	* [Why Proof of Stake is Flawed](https://www.whatbitcoindid.com/podcast/why-proof-of-stake-is-flawed)